- Click Here

 However, the Highway Traffic Act contains a special provision designed to protect pedestrians.
 Known as “reverse onus,” the motorist is automatically considered at fault for hitting the walker and will have to prove otherwise to a court of law.

 Some of the points that the driver might utilize could include traffic or weather conditions and whether you were using the pedestrian crossing, jaywalking, or simply crossing the street when it was unsafe.
 The court will also look at the mental state of both parties.
 Were either of you fatigued or under the influence of drugs or alcohol at the time of the pedestrian accident?

 When a vehicle causes you substantial harm, a Toronto pedestrian accident lawyer can keep the driver honest.
-At the Mirian Law Firm, we are committed to building a case that will ensure the driver is held liable for his or her fault in the wreck so that you reach maximum compensation in your claim.
+At the Blackacre Law, PC, we are committed to building a case that will ensure the driver is held liable for his or her fault in the wreck so that you reach maximum compensation in your claim.

 Financial Compensation for Damages

 One of the first things most people think of in personal injury claims is a dollar amount for pain and suffering.
 This is typically calculated by adding the medical expenses and loss of wages and then multiplying that by a number based on the severity of your injury.
 But what is deemed a “medical expense” in our single-payer healthcare system?

 Even though the vast majority of your hospital bills may have been covered under the Canadian Health Act, the CHA does not cover everything.
 Some things to be considered when determining your monetary medical damages include the following:

 - Occupational or physical therapy that you may need on a long-term basis

 - In-home care

 - Prescription drugs